artcuddy/project4-cocktail-nerd/TESTING.md

 ## Bugs
-* All bugs found during the development process have been fixed and as such I have not encountered any new ones since deployment.... fingers crossed!
+* All bugs found during the development process have been fixed and as such I have not encountered any new ones since submission.... fingers crossed!